Go to page content

 An insulin pump is a device slightly smaller than a computer mouse.
 It administers rapid-acting insulin to the subcutaneous fat tissue through a thin plastic tube and a plastic cannula attached to the skin.
-The pump itself can be kept in a pocket, for example, or on a bedside table at night.
+The pump itself can be kept in a pocket orclipped to the waist .
 There are also tubeless pumps, which are controlled with a remote.

 The cannula placed under the skin on the abdomen, thigh, upper arm, or upper buttock, or the tubeless pump, is self-changed usually every three days.
 Individually, a shorter replacement interval may be needed if, for example, there are tissue changes or irritation at the cannula sites.
 Additionally, there are cannulas that are changed once a week.
 The insulin reservoir of the pump is refilled and changed by oneself every 3-6 days.
-Some pump models can be linked to a glucose sensor, allowing the sensor's measurements to transfer directly to the pump.
-The decision on which pump to start with and which cannulas to use is agreed upon individually in collaboration with the treatment facility.
+Some pump models can be connected to a glucose sensor, allowing the sensor's measurements to transfer directly to the pump.
+The pump and cannulas to be used are selected individually in collaboration with the healthcare provider.

 The insulin pump uses only rapid-acting insulin.
 The pump is set with an individual insulin delivery rate (i.e., basal).
 The delivery rate, or insulin dose, can be adjusted hourly - but usually, a few different periods are used throughout the day.
 This so-called basic supply replaces the long-acting insulin used in MDI therapy.
 The basic supply can be reduced, for example, during exercise or increased in stress situations.
 An additional dose (or bolus) of the same rapid-acting insulin is taken separately for meals or for temporary blood sugar correction using the pump's button, a remote, or a separate pump control device.